imtiazziko/LaplacianShot/README.md

 cd ./src
 python download_models.py
 ```
-Alternatively to run the training on the base classes from scratch you can remove the "--evaluate" option in the following scripts.
+Alternatively to run the training on the base classes from scratch remove the "--evaluate --enlarge" options in the following scripts.
 You can run the following scripts-

 for miniImageNet: